Iran–Serbia relations: Conflicting EU interest

-Serbia put sanctions on Iran as a part of EU accession procedure, according to local media in November 2012.
+Serbia put sanctions on Iran as a part of EU accession procedure, according to local media reports from 2012.
 The announcement of sanctions met very harsh criticism among Serbian media and political writers and reflected a divide between the actions of the Serbian government and the opinions of Serbian citizens.
 Professor Predrag Simić of the UB Faculty of Political Science said in an interview with S Media that Iran seemed to be tolerant of the Serbian government's accession into the EU, and inferred that it was possible that relations with Iran would not be as damaged as they are with other western nation's despite Serbia's sanctions.
 In 2013, Serbia's ambassador in Tehran Aleksandar Tasić met with Mahmoud Ahmadinejad; the meeting was cited by Mohammad Reza Rahimi in a note of congratulations to Serbia's state holiday on 15 February, in which it was stated that there are "no impediments" to further relations between Tehran and Belgrade.

 Visa waiver agreement

-On 23 August 2017, the government of Serbia announced on its website that citizens of the Islamic Republic of Iran as well as those of India can travel to Serbia without applying to obtain visas.
-This agreement was abolished by the Serbian government over EU pressure on 8 October 2018, and the abolition entered into force on 17 October 2018.
+In 2017, the government of Serbia announced on its website that citizens of the Islamic Republic of Iran as well as those of India can travel to Serbia without applying to obtain visas.
+This agreement was abolished by the Serbian government over EU pressure in 2018.

 Before the agreement was abolished, three Iranian airlines maintained flights between Tehran and Belgrade.
 After the abolition, only Mahan Air maintains direct scheduled flights between Iran and Serbia.

-Modern relations
+Recent period

-In April 2016, the Serbian President Tomislav Nikolic paid a state visit to Iran, meeting different Islamic Republic officials including President Hassan Rouhani and vice president for science and technology Sorena Sattari.
+In 2016, the Serbian President Tomislav Nikolic paid a state visit to Iran, meeting different Islamic Republic officials including President Hassan Rouhani and vice president for science and technology Sorena Sattari.
 The Serbian president was one of several European heads of state and government who traveled to Iran once international sanctions over Tehran's nuclear program were lifted.

-In March 2018, after a 27-year hiatus, it was decided that direct flights would resume between the two capitals, namely Tehran and Belgrade.
+In 2018, after a 27-year hiatus, it was decided that direct flights would resume between the two capitals, namely Tehran and Belgrade.
 Iran's flag carrier Iran Air offered a direct service between the two capitals twice weekly, and the other Iranian airline Qeshm Air also expressed its interest for flying to Belgrade.

-In April 2021, Iran reaffirmed their support for Serbia in their dispute with Kosovo.
+In 2021, Iran reaffirmed their support for Serbia in their dispute with Kosovo.

-Culture
+Cultural relations

-Along with the Iranian embassy, there is also an Iranian cultural center located in Belgrade.
+There is an Iranian cultural center in Belgrade.